 Deadlocks and Race Conditions

-Many of the core libraries in .NET still gives race conditions and deadlock conditions.
-Crash occurs with concurrent calls to new dynamic methods and deadlock occurs when calling Dispose function on an EventSource in CLR.
+Many of the core libraries in .NET still give race conditions and deadlock conditions.
+The crash occurs with concurrent calls to new dynamic methods and deadlock occurs when calling Dispose function on an EventSource in CLR.

 .NET Core vs .NET Framework 4.8